-A modified approach is used for ATSR-1 and additional AATSR observations (e.g. 2010).
-For efficiency, we use the ATSR-2/AATSR climatology from v1.1 products (rather than MODIS climatology) as the initial prior LSWT, with a fixed error estimate of 2 K. Following this initialisation run, one further iteration of the processing scheme (Figure 1) is performed to generate the v1.2 data products for ATSR-1 and 2010 (AATSR).
+A modified approach is used for ATSR-1 and additional AATSR observations (e.g. 2010 and 2011).
+For efficiency, we use the ATSR-2/AATSR climatology from v1.1 products (rather than MODIS climatology) as the initial prior LSWT, with a fixed error estimate of 2 K. Following this initialisation run, one further iteration of the processing scheme (Figure 1) is performed to generate the v2.0 data products for ATSR-1 and 2010-2011 (AATSR).
 Two further modifications are made to the ATSR-1 processing.
 Firstly, no visible channels are available on ATSR-1 and therefore no ice cover observations (§7) are possible during the day or night.
 To reduce dependence on FLake simulations, we substitute in frozen periods based on ATSR-2/AATSR climatology before generating the reconstructions.
-This is done by replacing potential but missing observations with value 273.15 for cells/dates where the ATSR-2/AATSR climatology is < 273.4 K. (It is 273.4 K rather than 273.15 K to accommodate deviations from frozen that can occur in the reconstructions.)
+This is done by replacing potential but missing observations with value 273.15 for cells/dates where the ATSR-2/AATSR climatology is < 273.4 K (the additional 0.25 K is to accommodate deviations from frozen that can occur in the reconstructions).
 Secondly, for lakes where a lack of ATSR-1 observations prevents the generation of a full time-series reconstruction the ATSR-2/AATSR climatology is used, as this generally provides a more realistic representation of the seasonal cycle.